Link Between Sleep Apnea and Mental Health

 • Next, fill out a brief health and sleep survey and receive your home sleep apnea test in the mail

-• Then, follow the instructions and wear your WatchPAT One E test device to bed
+• Then, Follow the instructions and wear your NightOwl fingertip sensor to bed.

 • In the morning, end the test to upload your results to the cloud for review by one of our sleep doctors